Digital-Anthropic/cloud-labs/terraform/theory/README.md

 Before applying any Terraform configurations, it's essential to initialize the Terraform workspace.
 This step downloads the required provider plugins and initializes the backend and installs any required modules.

-It is also required to upgrade providers and modules.
+*Note*: It is also required to upgrade providers and modules.

 #### Validate Terraform code `terraform validate`

 *Note*: A good practice, before running plan is to run validate.

-Validate does not query any remote services.
-It enables you to catch quick easy bugs without the lengthy process of plan.
+- Validate does not query any remote services.
+- It enables you to catch quick easy bugs without the lengthy process of plan.

 #### Plan Infrastructure Changes `terraform plan`

 Planning will actually go and query the remote services and compare them with the current known state.

-It is by far the most time consuming terraform operation(excluding the creation of whole infra from scratch).
-It generates for us the changes required to move from the state to the desired state.It won't perform any infra changes.
+- It is by far the most time consuming terraform operation(excluding the creation of whole infra from scratch).
+- It generates for us the changes required to move from the state to the desired state.
+- It won't perform any infra changes.

 *Note*: The `-out` flag allows you to save the generated plan to a file named `plan`, which can be used later with `terraform apply`.

 #### Apply Infrastructure Changes with `terraform apply`